TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 <a id="table-memory"></a>
 ## Table Memory Requirements

-SnappyData column tables encodes data for compression and hence require memory that is less than or equal to the on-disk size of the uncompressed data.
+SnappyData column tables encode data for compression and hence require memory that is less than or equal to the on-disk size of the uncompressed data.
 If the memory-size is configured (i.e. off-heap is enabled), the entire column table is stored in off-heap memory.

 SnappyData row tables memory requirements have to be calculated by taking into account row overheads.
 Row tables have different amounts of heap memory overhead per table and index entry, which depends on whether you persist table data or configure tables for overflow to disk.